 Today's blog is by guest blogger, Curt Cyliax.

 How can you boost your company’s short-term earnings while maximizing long-term value?
-After managing the purchase and sale of a number of companies, we’ve identified five primary drivers of business value.
+After managing the purchase and sale of a number of companies, we’ve identified five primary drivers to maximize business value.

-If you’re a business owner who plans to sell or transfer your company in the future, you’ll want to know how you can maximize the value of your business, make it more attractive to potential buyers and get top dollar for your business.
+If you’re a business owner who plans on selling a business or transfering your company in the future, you’ll want to know how you can maximize the value of your business, make it more attractive to potential buyers, and get top dollar for your business.

 What are buyers looking for in a business acquisition?
 Ultimately, they want an investment that minimizes their risk and maximizes their return.
 There are several key characteristics – value drivers – that can help increase the value of a business by reducing the risks of owning the business, while demonstrating an increased likelihood of future growth.

-By working to improve the following value drivers now, you’ll pave the way to a premium price for your business when you’re ready to sell:
+By working to improve the following value drivers now, you’ll pave the way to a premium price when you're selling a business:

-Focus on these value drivers to increase your company’s profitability, improve market value and maximize the company value throughout running you company and when you’re ready to sell.
+Focus on these value drivers to increase your company’s profitability, improve market value, and maximize business value throughout running your company to prepare for selling a business.

 Curt Cyliax is Managing Partner of SEA (Strategic Exit Advisor), transaction advisors and liquidity planning professionals for lower middle market businesses.
 SEA creates, grow, and unlocks liquidity for middle market business owners in the mid-Atlantic region.
 Curt can be reached at firstname.lastname@example.org.